-The percentage of shares beneficially owned has been computed on the basis of ordinary shares outstanding as of June 30, 2018, which reflects the conversion of all of our preferred shares into ordinary shares, including the issuance of additional shares to holders of Series D and Series F-1 preferred shares pursuant to anti-dilution provisions of such series.
+The percentage of shares beneficially owned has been computed on the basis of ordinary shares outstanding as of June 30, 2018, which reflects the conversion of all of our preferred shares into ordinary shares.

-As of June 30, 2018 and based on their reported registered office, ten of our shareholders were U.S. persons, holding in aggregate approximately 9.7% of our outstanding ordinary shares immediately prior to this offering.
+As of June 30, 2018 and based on their reported registered office, five of our shareholders were U.S. persons, holding in aggregate approximately 1.08% of our outstanding ordinary shares immediately prior to this offering.
+We have also set forth below information known to us regarding any significant change in the percentage ownership of our ordinary shares by any major shareholders during the past three years.
 Except where otherwise indicated, we believe, based on information furnished to us by such owners, that the beneficial owners of the ordinary shares listed below have sole investment and voting power with respect to such shares.